-Have you ever updated your door hardware only to find that your door won't latch after you install the new strike plate?
+Have you ever updated your door hardware, only to find that your door won't latch after you install the new strike plate?
 Or have you ever had doors that refuse to close and latch for any reason?
-Well, today I'm going to teach you how to fix a door that won't close and it's EASY!
+These situations can be frustrating, especially if you don't know how to fix them.
+But fear not, today I'm going to teach you how to fix a door that won't close, and it's EASY!

 When a door latch won’t catch, it is usually because the door latch doesn’t align with the hole in the strike plate.
 If you aren't sure whether or not that is the problem, use a tube of lipstick to mark the tip of the door latch.
 Then close the door and take a look at where the lipstick transfers onto the strike plate.
 It the lipstick doesn't quite reach the hole in the strike plate, you know you have an alignment issue.

 Check Your Hinges

 If the latch is too high or too low, try tightening your door's hinges.
 If your door still won't close after that, remove one of the screws on the jamb side of the hinge and drive in a 3-in. screw–it will help pull in the whole doorjamb.
 To raise the latch, use the long screw at the top hinge; to lower the latch, use the long screw at the bottom hinge.